 The global statement which allows an inner reference to an outer scoped variable(s); and

-The nonlocal statement which allows an enclosing function definition to reference a nested function’s variable(s).
+The nonlocal statement which allows a variable in an enclosing function definition to be referenced from a nested function.

 The concept of scoping makes it safer to code functions because the programmer is free to select any name in a function without worrying about accidentally selecting a name assigned to an outer scope which in turn could cause unwanted results.
 In Python, one must be explicit when intending to circumvent the intrinsic scoping of variable names.
 The downside is that identical variable names, which are totally unrelated, can appear in the same module which could lead to confusion and misuse unless scoping rules are well understood.